I received this freelance writing question on an Ask Me Anything (AMA) I hosted on AMAFeed.com.

 My response: It depends on what the freelance assignment is and who it’s for.

-If I’ve been assigned an article topic by an editor, I make sure I have the scope of the project and what I think they want to see in the finished piece (which includes and email with some bullet points and the type of people to interview as well as the word count range).
+If I’ve been assigned to write a freelance article topic by an editor, I make sure I have the scope of the project and what I think they want to see in the finished piece (which includes and email with some bullet points and the type of people to interview as well as the word count range).
 Once an editor assigned me an article, I might spend about an hour or researching it if it’s a medical topic I’m not familiar with–like the best devices for depression–or something complicated, like that time I wrote about high-security revolving doors for Bloomberg Businessweek.

 If I’m coming up with the idea myself, I poke around the internet to see if it’s be written and if so, where.
 Then I wonder if there’s a new spin on the topic I can take that someone else hasn’t done.
 Or, I search through some of my regular freelance clients (usually health, fitness, and wellness) to see if they covered that topic and how I can make it work for them.
 (Learn how to get better-paying freelance clients this year.)